 What is accreditation?

-Accreditation is the process by which Rail Settlement Plan (RSP) ensures that various Ticket Issuing Systems (TIS) used to sell and issue National Rail tickets for travel on UK passenger train services are able to:
+Accreditation is the process by which Rail Settlement Plan (RSP) ensures that Ticket Issuing Systems (TIS) used to sell and issue National Rail tickets for travel on passenger train services in Great Britain:

-- produce tickets that conform to industry standard specifications (RSP Standards), so that they can be accepted by all train companies (TOCs) and thus support interoperability across all TOCs in line with the Ticketing & Settlement Agreement (TSA);
+- produce tickets that conform to industry standard specifications (RSP Standards), so that they can be accepted by all Train Operating Companies (TOCs) and thus support interoperability across all TOCs in line with the Ticketing & Settlement Agreement (TSA);

-- generate the associated ticket transaction data ensuring it conforms to the relevant RSP Standard and is therefore acceptable to the centralized RSP settlement systems, in order to ensure accuracy and probity of settlement;
+- generate the associated ticket transaction data ensuring it conforms to the relevant RSP Standard and is therefore acceptable to the centralised RSP settlement systems, to ensure accuracy and probity of settlement;

 - generate data which interfaces appropriately with other RSP systems and allows for interoperable functionality between TIS for seat reservations, Ticket on Departure (ToD) and other systems;